-Previous construction photos of Midtown 29 can be viewed here.
+Previous construction photos of Canvas Condo can be viewed here.

-Construction is expected to begin second quarter 2018.
+Construction is expected to be completed before the end of 2018.

 Construction on the 60,000 square foot Engle Building Hotel in Coconut Grove has reached the 5th floor.

 In August of this year, the hotel was starting to go vertical.

 Construction is expected to be completed in early 2019.